HarryStevens/swiftmap/README.md

 <a name="fitSize" href="#fitSize">#</a> <i>map</i>.<b>fitSize</b>()

-Updates the projection so that the map's outer boundary fits its wrapper element.
+Updates the projection so that the map's outer boundary fits its parent element.

 <a name="resize" href="#resize">#</a> <i>map</i>.<b>resize</b>()